voxel-community/bootcamp-twixel/05-database/README.md

 };
 ```

-Notice that all I need for this page is the joke `id` and `name`.
+Notice that all I need for this page is the twix `id` and `title`.
 I don't need to bother getting the `content`.
-I'm also limiting to a total of 5 items and ordering by creation date so we get the latest jokes.
+I'm also limiting to a total of 5 items and ordering by creation date so we get the latest twixes.
 So with `prisma`, I can change my query to be exactly what I need and avoid sending too much data to the client!
 That makes my app faster and more responsive for my users.

 And to make it even cooler, you don't necessarily need prisma or direct database access to do this.
 You've got a graphql backend you're hitting?
 Sweet, use your regular graphql stuff in your loader.
 It's even better than doing it on the client because you don't need to worry about shipping a [huge graphql client](https://bundlephobia.com/package/graphql@16.0.1) to the client.
 Keep that on your server and filter down to what you want.